 “That’s the spirit,” Berrad shouted, fogging his own mask.
-He too decided to streamline, first by ripping the patch of the N.A.C. flag off his arm.
-Then he ditched his helmet and felt the gust from his speed hit his hair for the first time.
+He too decided to streamlining, first by ripping the patch of the N.A.C. flag off his arm.
+Then he ditched his thermal hood and felt the gust from his speed hit his hair for the first time.

 The first geyser took them by surprise, literally forcing the two apart as it fired between them.
 The water scalded Berrad’s arm, but his runner’s high was so intense he barely felt it.

 Myro managed to avoid any of the water as it fell back down by ducking under it at the last moment.
-He smiled.
+He smirked.
 Maybe Berrad wasn’t crazy after all.
 He’d forgotten how good it felt to not have the pressures of his people slowing him down like a ball and chain.
-This was never supposed to be his responsibility or his duty… it was supposed to be his passion, a passion he felt now as his whiskers tingled and beads of sweat sought to escape from between the layers of his skin and his suit.
+This was never supposed to be his responsibility or his duty.
+It was supposed to be his passion, a passion he felt now as his whiskers tingled and beads of sweat sought to escape from between the layers of his skin and his suit.

 “Not bad,” Berrad said.
 “Try this on for size.”
 He spun to dodge a geyser and ascended to a row of narrow boulders.
 He leapt from point to point, bypassing the world records for unaided human long jump every time.
 Some of the tips broke under his feet, fell to the ground, and were immediately shot back into the air by boiling water.
-The stones rained back down near Myro and either thunked quietly into dry clay or splashed wildly in the increasing puddles of mud.
+The stones rained near Myro and either thunked quietly into dry clay or splashed in the growing caustic mud puddles.

 Myro looked up to watch a rainbow shine through the top of a geyser, but caught eye of something else that made him curse under his breath.
 The robotic crane was still flying overhead and desperately searching for a clear path down to its runner.
 The drone attempted several dives but was forced back into the air.
 On its fifth try the fastest geyser yet knocked it out of the sky.
-It spun down to the ground and quickly sank into the mud in front of Berrad.
+It spiraled down and crashed, sinking into the mud before Berrad.